RYTESCompany/rytesstyleguide/writing.md

 ---
 layout: default
-title: Writing Style
+title: Writing style
 nav_order: 5
 ---

-# Writing Style
+# Writing style

 Use a single space after a period, and no space before a period.